 Teachers are encouraged to store student work artifacts locally in more than one location throughout the year.
 Online storage platforms utilized at the local level can be efficient in not only storing student work artifacts and video artifacts but may also in provide a way for teachers to easily share student work artifacts with colleagues or their professional learning communities.
+Files must be uploaded to the platform from files stored on a computer/laptop, not Google Drive.
+Teachers can store work in Google Drive and then download it to their computer/laptop when they are ready to upload it into the platform.
 Teachers are entrusted with the responsibility of maintaining student work samples.
 In the event of any loss, it remains essential for them to fulfill their obligation of submitting a complete portfolio.
 Loss of work does not exempt teachers from their completion requirements.